Semantic Exceptions

 } catch (SemanticVariableException $e) {

-// Three errors are collected simultaneously:
+// Three errors collected simultaneously:

 // - EmptyNameException